syncfusion/blazor-docs/src/grid/datagrid/editing.md

 ## Entity Framework

-This section uses and follows the code explained in the [`Entity Framework data binding`](./data-binding/#entity-framework) section hence we recommend you to refer Entity framework data binding section before continue this section.
+This section uses and follows the code explained in the [`Entity Framework data binding`](./data-binding/#entity-framework) section hence we recommend you to refer Entity framework data binding section before continuing  this section.

 ### Handle CRUD in data access layer class